WPManageNinja/wpsocialninja-docs/guide/troubleshooting/facebook-feeds-not-updating-or-missing-posts-social-feeds-wp-social-ninja.md

 ## 1. Posts Are Shared from a Personal Profile or Non-Public Facebook Page

-If your Facebook feed isn’t showing the most recent posts or some posts are missing, it’s likely because those posts were shared from a personal Facebook profile or a non-public Facebook page.&nbsp;
+If your Facebook feed isn't showing the most recent posts or some posts are missing, it's likely because those posts were shared from a personal Facebook profile or a non-public Facebook page.

 ### Why Does This Happen?

 WP Social Ninja can only display posts that the Facebook API provides.
 If a post is private, restricted, or removed, it won’t be retrievable through the API

 Facebook only allows us to fetch posts that are publicly available through the Page API.
-If a post is missing, it’s usually because of one of these reasons:&nbsp;
+If a post is missing, it's usually because of one of these reasons:

-Privacy settings – The page owner shared it with a limited audience (e.g., certain countries, age groups, or followers only).&nbsp;
+Privacy settings – The page owner shared it with a limited audience (e.g., certain countries, age groups, or followers only).

-Targeted/boosted posts – Posts that are only promoted or targeted to a specific audience may not appear in the API.&nbsp;
+Targeted/boosted posts – Posts that are only promoted or targeted to a specific audience may not appear in the API.

 ### Solution